 Our Whanganui honeys are crafted so that each honey pot on the shelf is a prize winner as far as fine texture and presentation is concerned…

-Now we are at Level 2, we can fill your own Honey containers, and you can visit us INSIDE our store.
-Yeah!!!
+Visit us and we will fill your own containers, or take a ready filled from our shelves.
 Bring out the fine china honey pots, empty Canaan Honey containers, special glass jars, empty Pics Peanut Butter jars… We welcome you to our Whanganui Honey shop.

-NEW OPENING HOURS – Fridays 9 – 5pm, Saturdays 9 – 2pm.
+OPENING HOURS – Thursday – Fridays 9 – 5pm, Saturdays 9 – 2pm.
 176 Mosston Rd opposite Mosston School, Whanganui.

 Visit us, or check out our online honey shop where you can click and collect, or we will deliver or courier to you.

-We have new seasons honey available for the first time.
-Wildflower honey from Raetihi, and our new table grade Manuka not 41 but 67 MGO for the same $22/kg.
-We also have new supplies of Bush Honey.
+We have 2021 new seasons honey available.
+Wildflower honey from Raetihi, and our new table grade 50+ MGO Manuka for $22/kg.

-Michael Brandon and fiancée Melissa continue the Brandon family name after Janice and the late John retired after nearly 40 years in the bees-ness.
+Michael and Melissa Brandon continue the Brandon family name after Janice and the late John retired after nearly 40 years in the bees-ness.
 John passed away peacefully surrounded by family on Tues 2 June 2020.

 Be inspired, by a visit to our Honey Shop on the outer edge of Whanganui City where town meets country, just 6 minutes drive from the middle of town.